HiRoFa/spidermonkey_runtime/README.md

 The engine used is the Mozilla SpiderMonkey engine (https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey).

-This project was started as a hobby project for me to learn rust.
+This project started as a hobby project for me to learn rust.
 I hope some of you find it useful to learn about using spidermonkey from rust.

-# status
+# Status

 Nowhere near production ready, it is untested...